Elemnto56/Intextual_File_Language/itx-docs/docs/keywords.md

     <pre class="cd">output "Hello World";</pre>

 - ### Mixed Output
     Sometimes will be referred as "Spaghetti Output" involves multiple values in ``output``.
 Mixed Output is very freeform when it comes to what can or cannot be printed.
 However, you must use commas to seperate each value.
-Using something like a plus (`+`) would make ISEC think you are doing math, which would then cause an error.
+Using something like a plus (`+`) would make ISEC *([What's ISEC?](concepts.md))* think you are doing math, which would then cause an error.
     <br>
     You are able to do math in `output`, but mixing math and Mixed Output together will cause an error.